How can PPE prevent the spread of coronavirus at work? Mike Sopp summarises Government guidance on when and where PPE should be used.

 The guidance on Cleaning of Non-healthcare Settings states the following.

-“The minimum PPE to be worn for cleaning an area where a person with possible or confirmed coronavirus (Covid-19) has been is disposable gloves and an apron.
-Hands should be washed with soap and water for 20 seconds after all PPE has been removed.
+“The minimum PPE to be worn for cleaning an area after a person with symptoms, or confirmed Covid-19 has left the setting, is disposable gloves and an apron.
+Wash hands with soap and water for 20 seconds after all PPE has been removed.

-“If a risk assessment of the setting indicates that a higher level of virus may be present (for example, where unwell individuals have slept such as a hotel room or boarding school dormitory) or there is visible contamination with body fluids, then the need for additional PPE to protect the cleaner’s eyes, mouth and nose might be necessary.
+“If a risk assessment of the setting indicates that a higher level of virus may be present (for example, where someone has spent the night, such as in a hotel room or boarding school dormitory) then additional PPE to protect the cleaner’s eyes, mouth and nose might be necessary.
 The local Public Health England (PHE) Health Protection Team (HPT) can advise on this.

 PPE for first responders

 The Government has published guidance for first responders, as defined in the Civil Contingencies Act 2004, and others who may have close contact with individuals with potential coronavirus infection.

 This includes professionals and members of voluntary organisations who, as part of their normal roles, provide immediate assistance requiring close contact until further medical assistance arrives.
 It also encompasses employees who are trained for and are required to deliver first aid to employees and others, such as members of the public, while awaiting further medical assistance.

 Section 7 of the Guidance for First Responders states the following in relation to PPE.

 “Where it is not possible to maintain a 2m or more distance away from an individual, disposable gloves and a disposable plastic apron are recommended.
 Disposable gloves should be worn if physical contact is likely to be made with potentially contaminated areas or items.